liwenwen007/Learning/Google_translation_API.md

 Please check the details in the reference.
 I will only highlight some tricky steps.

 [Reference](https://cloud.google.com/translate/docs/quickstart): tutorial on making a Google Cloud Translation API request with curl.

 It's very simple start.

 ## Get a private key (credentials)

 Set up a GCP Console project to get the kay.

 Notice: a billing account is needed.

-## python samples
+## Python samples

 Clone this [repo](https://github.com/GoogleCloudPlatform/python-docs-samples/tree/master/translate/cloud-client) and follow its instruction